Container Building WorkflowEdit this page

-Warning: You are browsing the documentation for version 5.1 which is not maintained anymore.
+Warning: You are browsing the documentation for Symfony 5.1, which is no longer maintained.

 The location of the files and classes related to the Dependency Injection component depends on the application, library or framework in which you want to use the container.
 Looking at how the container is configured and built in the Symfony full-stack Framework will help you see how this all fits together, whether you are using the full-stack framework or looking to use the service container in another application.